muzenplaats/musje/README.md

 Musje is sparrow in Dutch.
 The first numbered musical notation was presented by Jean-Jacques Rousseau to the French Academy of Sciences in 1742.
-It has been evolved and become popular in some areas of Asia, and called jianpu, simple music score, in Chinese.
+It has been evolved and become popular in some areas of Asia, and called jianpu, literally simple music score, in Chinese.
 The musje 123 is a music processor based on this notation.

 ## Development